Push primer in-app messages

 Step 3: Specify button behavior

-To add buttons to your in-app message, add text to the Button 1 and Button 2 text fields, which are the secondary and primary buttons in your in-app message respectively.
+To add buttons to your in-app message, drag two Button blocks into your message, which will act as the primary and secondary buttons in your in-app message.
+You can also drag a row into your message, and then drag the buttons into the row, so that the buttons are on the same horizontal row (as opposed to stacked on top of each other).
 We recommend “Allow notifications” and “Not now” as starter buttons, but there are many different button prompts you could assign.

 After you’ve added button copy, specify the on-click behavior for each button: